dhutchison/dhutchison.github.io/_posts/2024-04-09-moderising-the-experiments-project-containerisation-and-code-coverage-improvements.markdown

 ---
-title: Moderising the Experiments Project - Containerisation and Code Coverage Improvements
+title: Modernising the Experiments Project - Containerisation and Code Coverage Improvements
 layout: post
 series: A look in to MicroProfile
 series_part: 5